 Of course, your show and movies won't look as sharp with this setting enabled.

 Nobody wants to hear this, but after exhausting all of the above steps, the next step is looking into other streaming services that can be more cost-efficient.
-Maybe you already pay for the likes of Disney Plus ($7.99 per month) and Hulu ($6.99 per month), but this is a good time to remember that both are much more affordable than Netflix's $15.49 per month Standard account.
+Maybe you already pay for the likes of Disney Plus ($10.99 per month starting in December 2022) and Hulu ($7.99 per month), but this is a good time to remember that both are much more affordable than Netflix's $15.49 per month Standard account.

 Other services, which pride themselves on having a higher overall-quality level for their programming, are also cheaper.
 Those include The Criterion Channel ($10.99 per month).

 And despite what you might think, the free options out there aren't always low-quality.
-For example, the free Peacock tier has a decent library, with select episodes of The Office, films including Winter's Bone, Dawn of the Dead (2004) and Bong Joon-ho's Snowpiercer.
 Check out our guide to the best free streaming services to learn more.